Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Proof of Theorem

 \subsection{Estimation of the Operator Norm}

 The most delicate part of this section is the estimation of the operator norm.
 The main lemma is the following \begin{lemma} Let $Y_1,\ldots,Y_N$ be i.i.d copies of $X\odot p$.
-Then there exists an estimator $\widehat{\|\Sigma\|}$ depending only on the samples and $\kappa$ such that, with probability at least $1-\delta$,
+There exist an absolute constant $C_N$ and an estimator $\widehat{\|\Sigma\|}$ depending only on the samples and $\kappa$ satisfying that, with probability at least $1-\delta$,

-as long as $N\ge Cp^{-2}(\log(1/\delta)+r(\Sigma))$ with a sufficiently large absolute constant $C>0$.
-Here $c_1,c_2>0$ are two absolute constants depending only on $\kappa$. \end{lemma} The key idea is to repeat the same analysis as before for each part with an additional parameter $\alpha$ and show that if certain inequalities are satisfied then $\alpha$ needs to be of same order as the operator norm.
+provided that $N\ge C_Np^{-2}(\log(1/\delta)+r(\Sigma))$.
+Here $c_1,c_2>0$ are two absolute constants depending only on $\kappa$. \end{lemma} The key idea is to repeat the same analysis as before for each part with an additional parameter $\alpha$, and show that if certain inequalities are satisfied then $\alpha$ needs to be of same order as the operator norm.
 Along the proof $C_1>0$ is an explicit constant that can be computed by just keeping track of the constants in the proofs of Section \ref{sec:oracle}.